CRI-iAtlas/iatlas.modules2/inst/markdown/cohort_dataset_selection.markdown

-Select a dataset from the dropdown below.
-Not all analysis modules are availble to every dataset.
+First, select a cancer genomics dataset from the dropdown below.
+Specific analysis modules (displayed after you make your selection) are available for each dataset.